About the Festival

 Since 2012, Fresh Inc has helped performers, composers, and pre-formed ensembles to envision and launch their own authentic careers in music, rooted in adventurous genre-defying collaboration, entrepreneurial thinking, and meaningful partnerships with audiences and community.

-We know we’ve all been dealt a lot in the past few weeks, and that all of us in the arts are figuring out what our new normal looks like.
 If there’s one thing we’ve learned in our 15-year history here at Fifth House Ensemble, it’s that our strength as artists is the way we engage our creativity and flexibility in times like these.

 Every year, participants:

-- Receive a comprehensive curriculum of 25+ workshops that foster experimental thinking and provide you with the entrepreneurial skills to sustain a fulfilling life in the arts
+- Receive a comprehensive curriculum of 35+ workshops that foster experimental thinking and provide you with the entrepreneurial skills to sustain a fulfilling life in the arts

 - Add photos and performance videos to their artistic portfolio